-It is the goal of the department to offer three study abroad opportunities each summer to provide project-based global learning opportunities.
+It is the goal of the department to offer study abroad opportunities to provide project-based global learning opportunities.
+Peruse recent trips below for a flavor of what the department has been doing.

-Recent study abroad opportunities have included trips to South Korea, Taiwan, Peru, Austria, France, Mexico, and South Africa.
-Please contact the department for additional general information about future study abroad trips, at email@example.com.
+Study abroad opportunities have included trips to Austria, Nicaragua/Costa Rica, India, Tanzania, South Korea, Taiwan, Peru, France, Mexico, and South Africa.

 Study Abroad to Costa Rica - Spring Break 2017